A marble altar with an ancient Greek inscription was discovered at the site of Patara close to the southwest coastal city of Antalya in Turkey.

-Koçak added that archaeologists have encountered sculptural forms of large snakes throughout their excavations that resemble the one found on the altar, and theorized that they may have also been others present in the city during ancient times.
+Koçak added that archaeologists have encountered sculptural forms of large snakes throughout their excavations that resemble the one found on the altar and theorized that there may have also been others present in the city during ancient times.

 Further study and translation of the Greek inscription may reveal more information about the use and historic context of the altar.
 However, in descriptions of the impressive find, the Turkish press has not even mentioned the presence of the ancient Greek inscription on the column.

-Patara, where the altar was found, was a hub for commerce
+Patara, where the altar was found, was a commerce hub